louisleclair/CS433_ML_project1/ReadMe.md

 - __`reg_logistic_regression`__: Regularized logistic regression using SGD

 ### `run.py`
-Script that generate the `submission.csv` file containing our predictions.
+A script that generate the `submission.csv` file containing our predictions.

 ## Auxiliary modules

 ### `proj1_helpers.py`
 Helper file given by the TAs.
 It contains:

-- __`load_csv_data`__: help us to load the data from the csv file with the distinction between the outputs, the inputs and the ids of the data.
+- __`load_csv_data`__: helps us to load the data from the csv file with the distinction between the outputs, the inputs and the ids of the data.
 - __`predict_labels`__: given the training weights and the data give the predictions of our model.
 - __`create_csv_submission`__: create the output file in csv format for the submission.